Stat1c14/Eloquence/README.md

 ```
 to install Eloquence and fetch any necessary modules.

-Be sure to create a database.js file containing the link to your MongoDB server
+Be sure to create a database.js file in the config folder containing the link to your MongoDB server

 ```
 module.exports = {